Sarah Worley-James, Senior Counsellor

 Areas of interest

-In the spring of 2011 I undertook additional training in online counselling and set up an online counselling service at the University, which has grown to a team of four.
+As I am particularly interested in working with online technology, and supporting students who are studying away from Cardiff, in the spring of 2011 I undertook training in online counselling and set up the eOnline eCounselling Service here.
 We provide email, instant messaging and webcam counselling to those students and staff on placement abroad, and outside of Cardiff, or who have difficulty attending face to face counselling due to course demands, caring commitments or physical or mental health issues.

 My background and qualifications

 I am a BACP senior accredited Counsellor, having worked full time as a counsellor since gaining my Diploma in Counselling in 1999.
 I went on to gain my Masters in 2006, focusing my research on how counsellors’ individual perceptions of the CORE Outcome Measure evaluation tool might influence how they utilise it within counselling sessions.
 I have ten years' experience in the substance misuse field, both counselling, and writing and delivering workshops and courses, and have over twelve years' experience within employee counselling.
 These experiences led me to develop particular interests in working with survivors of childhood sexual abuse, and issues around anxiety, depression, stress, and anger management.
 I also taught for seven years on the BACP accredited Counselling Diploma at Barry College.

 Most recently, in 2011, I gained a qualification in online counselling, and subsequently online supervision, enabling me to set up the Online Counselling Service, and enhance my ability to provide supervision for the Counselling and Wellbeing Team's online work.

 OCST Certificate in Online Supervision